SovnSkyrim/Aldrnari/Known Issues.md

 - Silver Longsword Scabbard not having a texture
 - NPC Vampire Lords and Werewolves are invisible
 - Character Invisibility: Caused by HDT Armors
-- NPC pathfinding issues in the entrance of Whiterun
-- Reach Trees are invisible

 ### More Random Issues:
 - Slow loading times: Can't fix Skyrim Engine; It's a big list, get a faster drive.